LuisVille24/Quantitative_Analysis_Stock_Market/README.md

 # Stock Market Short vs Long-Term Investment Strategies (AAPL, NFLX, GOOG, MSFT)

-With the aid of descriptive statistics, the goal is to firstly gain a deeper understanding of stock market dynamics in order to be able to inform investment strategies from given dataset.
+With the aid of descriptive statistics, the goal is to gain a deeper understanding of stock market dynamics and inform investment strategies based on the provided dataset.
 The specific goals include:

 - Trend Analysis: Identifying long-term trends in stock prices and market movements.